 If you’re ordering from online or placing a back order, also consider what type of shipping materials and methods the company uses.
 Recyclable or recycled packaging materials are preferred over single-use boxes.
 Some companies even pledge a carbon-neutral shipping agreement between couriers.

 Is IKEA ethical?

 IKEA is one of the most affordable, convenient, and modern furniture brands by far.
 Currently, the company is working towards using all sustainably sourced cotton and wood for their wood-based products by 2030.
+Check out more on how they explain their sustainability here.
 This may cause some loyal followers to breathe a sigh of relief, as so many of their furniture pieces tend to get discarded year after year, only for customers to come back for something new.